NDevTK/infra/go/src/infra/cmd/mac_toolchain/README.md

 Runtime is currently being uploaded to cipd using dmg format.
 See crbug/1440179.

 1. Launch Xcode.
 If you have not downloaded one, please download the latest from go/xcode.
-2. Navigate to Xcode -> Settings -> Platforms -> + sign on the bottom left corner.
-Choose iOS, and download the desired iOS version (e.g. iOS 16.2 Simulator)
+2. Download the latest iOS runtime corresponding to the xcode in #1.
+The file should look something like `[iOS simulator runtime name].dmg`
+3. After download is complete, add the runtime dmg to your Xcode by running `xcrun simctl runtime add [path/to/your/runtime/dmg].dmg` (Xcode might have already automatically downloaded the latest bundled runtime during first launch.
+If so, then you do not have to do this step).
-3. After download is complete, it should show up on the list of platforms.
-Then right click on the downloaded iOS simulator, and select "Export Disk Image". **Important:** make sure you export to an empty folder, where the iOS disk image will be the only file in there.
+3. Move the runtime dmg file to an empty folder.
+It's very important to ensure that the dmg file is the only file in there.
 4. There are 3 main args in the upload-runtime-dmg command:<br>
 ***runtime-version***: this is usually in the format of "ios-xx-x", for example "ios-16-2"<br>